bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 The type of module requires a specific type of instance to be created.
 An  instance is a set of settings determining the collaborative work of an engine and a module.
 These settings are specified via UI or REST API and determine the mode of the module operation: data stream type the module is going to work with, a checkpoint concept, the settings of state and parallelism, other options, etc. Each module type requires a specific type of an instance: input, regular or batch, output.
 In the schema below you can see that each instance type requires a proper type of streams, and thus providers and services of a correct type as well.

 The Stream Juggler Platform supports *Apache Kafka* and *T-stream* types of streams.
-And when the Apache Kafka streams are a well-known type of streaming introduced by Apache Kafka, the T-streams are intentionally designed for the Stream Juggler platform as a complement for Apache Kafka.
+And when the Apache Kafka streams are a well-known type of streaming introduced by Apache Kafka, the T-streams are intentionally designed for the Stream Juggler Platform as a complement for Apache Kafka.
 The T-streams have more features than Kafka and make exactly-once processing possible.
 Find more about T-streams at the `site <http://t-streams.com>`_ .

-To create streams of exact type in the platform you need to create a service and a provider for this service.
+To create streams of exact type in the system you need to create a service and a provider for this service.
 The types of a service and a provider are determined by the type of a stream you need for the module.

 For example, you have decided to include a Batch module as a processing module in your pipeline.
 You will need to create a batch instance for it.
 An instance of a batch type requires *Apache Zookeeper service*.